Does Doxycycline Treat Strep B

 Q: How long does it take for antibiotics to start working for strep throat?

 A: Antibiotics typically start to improve symptoms within 24 to 48 hours.
-It is essential to complete the full course of antibiotics, even if symptoms improve before the medication is finished, to ensure that the infection is completely eradicated and to prevent the development of antibiotic resistance.
+On top of that, make sure you complete the full course of antibiotics, even if symptoms improve before the medication is finished, to make sure the infection is completely eradicated and to prevent the development of antibiotic resistance.
+It matters.

 Q: What are the potential complications of untreated strep throat?

 A: Untreated strep throat can lead to serious complications, such as rheumatic fever, which can damage the heart, joints, and brain.
-Another potential complication is kidney inflammation (glomerulonephritis).
+Which means another potential complication is kidney inflammation (glomerulonephritis).
 Early diagnosis and treatment with antibiotics are essential to prevent these complications.

 Q: Can I use over-the-counter medications to treat strep throat?